Generalization of the Dehornoy-Lafont order complex to categories. Application to exceptional braid groups

 \begin{exemple} Let $x_0\in \Ob(\Cc)$, the hom functor $\Cc(-,x_0)$ is the free functor over the family $\{M_x\}_{x\in \Ob(\Cc)}$ where

 In this case, the adjunction formula can be seen as a consequence of the Yoneda Lemma. \end{exemple}

 \begin{lem} Free modules over $\Cc$, in the sense defined above, are projective objects in the category $\Z\Cc-\modu$ \end{lem} \begin{proof} Let $S=\{S_x\}_{x\in \Ob(\Cc)}$ be a family of sets.
 Let also $\epsi:M\twoheadrightarrow N$ be an epimorphism of $\Cc$-modules, and let $\eta:F(S)\to N$ be a morphism of $\Cc$-module.
 We want to construct a morphism $\mu:F(S)\to M$ such that $\epsi\mu=\eta$.
 By adjunction, the morphism $\eta$ induces, for each $x\in \Ob(\Cc)$, a map $\eta'_x:S_x\to N_x$.
 As $\Cc-\modu$ is a functor category, stating that $\epsi$ is an epimorphism amounts to saying that, for all $x\in \Ob(\Cc)$, $\epsi_x$ is an epimorphism of abelian groups, in particular it is onto.
-We can thus construct a map $\mu'_x:S_x\to N_x$ such that $\epsi'_x\circ\mu'_x=\eta'_x$.
+We can thus construct a map $\mu'_x:S_x\to M_x$ such that $\epsi'_x\circ\mu'_x=\eta'_x$.
 Considering the morphism $\mu$ induced by $\mu'$ in the adjunction gives the desired result. \end{proof}

-\begin{rem} In the case of a monoid $M$, the Dehornoy-Lafont complex provides a free resolution of the trivial $M$-module.
-The same holds for the analogue we will construct for categories.
+\begin{rem} In Section \ref{sec:2.1}, we will construct a free resolution of the trivial module over a Gaussian category $\Cc$.
 This last lemma shows that such a free resolution is indeed a projective resolution suitable for homology computations. \end{rem}